 Tarantino meets Wheatley meets Leone in Hélène Cattet, and Bruno Forzani’s Let the Corpses Tan, a bonkers Mediterranean cops and robbers flick chock full of surreal elements that might be more disruptive if the whole film wasn’t so damn exciting moment to moment.
 The film’s riveting premise—a peaceful set of ruins where an eccentric author (Marc Barbe) and his girlfriend (Elina Löwensohn) live is taken hostage by a gang of thieves so they can knock over an armored car, and although the crooks succeed in stealing the gold inside, the cops quickly find their way back to the hideout, where an epic shootout ensues.

 Let the Corpses Tan’s narrative is frantic and fast-paced—told over a period of 24 hours—a period marked by timestamps on title cards that punctuate the action.
 Cattet and Forzani show some events from multiple perspectives, which adds to the commotion and plays with the space of the movie’s sprawling location to create a grand sense of scale.
 During the multi-hour conflict that carries on all night, the gang becomes fragmented as alliances are formed and broken with third-party players, adding an extra layer of tension.

-The film’s surreal metaphors about the characters resembling ants and its mad hallucinations by the author about a silhouetted woman dominating men should feel more out of place, however the movie’s breakneck pace barely give them a second to distract the audience.
-The picture’s only real shortcoming is that in the thick of its extremely chaotic scenes it it can be difficult to tell what’s happening and who it’s happening to, particularly at night where darkness shrouds the location.
+The film’s surreal metaphors about the characters resembling ants and its mad hallucinations by the author about a silhouetted woman dominating men should feel more out of place; however, the movie’s breakneck pace barely gives them a second to distract the audience.
+The picture’s only real shortcoming is that in the thick of its extremely chaotic scenes, it can be difficult to tell what’s happening and who it’s happening to, particularly at night where darkness shrouds the location.
 This lack of clarity thankfully represents the single speed bump in an otherwise thrilling ride.